Albright College: Academics

 Albright College students are encouraged to cross and combine areas of study without taking longer to graduate.
 The college offers Bachelor of Arts and Bachelor of Science degrees, as well as a Master of Arts and Master of Science degrees in education.
 The college also offers online and accelerated degree programs.

 Albright offers a wide range of classical and pre-professional programs.
 It created one of the first undergraduate psychobiology programs in the nation in the 1960s.
 The college's liberal arts curriculum has a cross-program focus that allows students to create an individualized education.
 Fully half of Albright students have concentrations that combine two or three fields of learning.

 The theatre program has been honored by the Kennedy Center American College Theater Festival consistently for many years.
 Albright's Domino Players Company has been invited to perform at the Region II KCACTF Festival 10 times in the last 18 years (2004, 2007, 2009, 2011, 2013, 2014, 2015, 2016, 2019 and 2020).
 At the National Conference held every April in Washington DC, Albright's theatre program has garnered dozens of awards for distinguished work in performance, direction, dramaturgy, scenic, sound, costume, and lighting design.
-Acclaimed productions of “Waiting for Godot” (2007), “Clybourne Park” (2016), “A Raisin in the Sun” (2018) have also been named “Outstanding Production of a Play” – recognizing them as the best college production of their years.
-“A Raisin in the Sun” also received eight other national awards, for distinguished performance, scenic and lighting design, director and performances.
-Graduates of the program have gone on to graduate study at such schools as Yale, NYU, Brown, Columbia, Villanova, UArts/Pig Iron, SCAD, UMass Amherst, University of Minnesota, and CalArts, and have distinguished themselves with work on Broadway, in Hollywood, and in theatres and opera houses across the globe.
+Acclaimed productions of "Waiting for Godot" (2007), "Clybourne Park" (2016), "A Raisin in the Sun" (2018) have also been named "Outstanding Production of a Play" – recognizing them as the best college production of their years.
+"A Raisin in the Sun" also received eight other national awards, for distinguished performance, scenic and lighting design, director and performances.

 The Albright Creative Research Experience (ACRE) is a multi-disciplinary program that affords undergraduate students the opportunity to conduct research or pursue creative endeavors during the three-week January Interim or summer break.
 The students, who work one-on-one with faculty members, can be from any discipline, from STEM subjects to the humanities.

 Rankings

 In 2017, Albright College was named one of the "Best Northeastern" schools by The Princeton Review; this was the fourteenth consecutive year that the college was included in that category.
-In the "Campus Ethnic Diversity" category, as part of the U.S. News & World Report 2018 Best Colleges rankings, U.S. News ranked Albright 33rd out of 208 national liberal arts colleges.
-In the "Economic Diversity" category, Albright ranked 27th out of 210 national liberal arts schools named.
+For 2024, U.S. News & World Report ranked the college tied at #146 out of 211 in National Liberal Arts Colleges and tied at #31 in Top Performers on Social Mobility.
+In 2018, U.S. News ranked Albright 33rd out of 208 national liberal arts colleges in the "Campus Ethnic Diversity" category, and in the "Economic Diversity" category, Albright ranked 27th out of 210 national liberal arts schools.
 The Economist magazine listed Albright among the top 50 American colleges and universities for economic value in 2015.